David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 - Tell your supervisor about it.
-If all else fails, then go to your boss and advise them that your co-workers are gossiping.
-Any good manager will try to put a stop to it as best they can.
+If all else fails, go to your boss and advise them that your co-workers are gossiping.
+Any good manager will try to stop it as best they can.

 How a Supervisor Can Stop Workplace Gossip